Skip to main content

 Current Progress & Timeline

-Latest Update: June 2025
+Latest Update: November 2025

 The W3C Linked Web Storage Working Group is working on this from September 2024 to September 2026.
 With the protocol specification now in active development, we're seeing concrete progress toward a more user-centric web.
 While it may take some time before these changes are widely adopted, this work is laying the foundation for true data ownership and control.